The Terrorists: Characters

 Lennart Kollberg has resigned from the force and plays only a minor role in this book.
-His absence is mostly compensated by a more important role for Gunvald Larsson; likewise, Einar Rönn is also more prominently featured.
+His absence is mostly compensated by a more important role for Gunvald Larsson, foreshadowing his central role in the later, separate-continuity TV movies; likewise, Einar Rönn is also more prominently featured.
 In this last Sjöwall and Wahlöö book, Martin Beck finally admits to himself that he actually likes working with Larsson, although he misses Kollberg.

+The presumed target of the terrorist, the US Senator allegedly inspired by Barry Goldwater, connects to the current pro-Vietnam sentiments in Sweden and the Western world.
+A previous victim of Heydt's group, Ulag, invokes the assassination of Luis Carrero Blanco in 1973, but here set in an unnamed Caribbean setting.

 Theobald Braxén, a defense attorney, is introduced as a rather comical and sympathetic character who loves taking up apparently hopeless cases.
 His antagonist in court is Sten "Bulldozer" Olsson, first introduced in The Locked Room.

 Film adaptation

 In 1994 the novel was adapted for film under the title Stockholm Marathon, with its plot much altered.
 In the film, the intended victim is a man running the Stockholm Marathon and the motive is revenge.
 The film was directed by Peter Keglevic and Gösta Ekman played the role as Martin Beck.